-Geo-coded applies for Load points (typically DWF) geo-coded to the network nodes.
+'Geo-coded' option applies to 'Load point discharge' and 'Load point discharge per PE' and is used to assignr Load points (typically DWF) geocoded to the network nodes.
 User can select which one of the geo-coded load categories applies for this boundary condition.

-Geo-coding can be used to assign 'loads', either load point discharge, or load point per unit.
 Further information regarding the Geo-coding of loads is discussed specifically under the 'Load Points' help section.